 Revenue Operations (RevOps) is a total alliance between a company’s sales, marketing, and customer success teams with the goal of creating a single unified revenue process.
 This process fully integrates the marketing funnel, sales process, and customer retention strategy to unify data, goals, and processes to achieve end-to-end accountability, visibility, and drive an exponential increase in revenue.

-Ultimately, RevOps is about empowering revenue teams to build better relationships with their buyers and customers.
+Ultimately, revenue operations is about empowering revenue teams to build better relationships with their buyers and customers.
+This happens through some key shifts in strategy, adoption of a RevOps role and usage of the right revenue operations software.

 As the idea of RevOps has garnered support and champions throughout the B2B sphere, many executives and operations professionals have started to take notice and ask: who has actually adopted a RevOps model?
 And what results are they seeing?